 What if I give too much?

 If you are concerned that you may have used too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?

-There may, sometimes, be other side-effects that are not listed above.
+There may sometimes be other side-effects.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side-effects to a UK safety scheme at www.mhra.gov.uk/yellowcard.